Q. How do I request free foam, sprinkler, or antifreeze kits?

 A. Filling out the paperwork for a sample of firefighting foam to send into Dyne for testing can be confusing if you are unfamiliar with some of the language or testing methods used in the firefighting foam business.
 IMO and NFPA have similar standards for firefighting foam testing except IMO stipulates a slightly more rigorous analysis.
 Factors to consider when making this decision are detailed in the article NFPA or IMO Foam Testing – Which is Right for You.

-Sprinkler Head Testing
+Fire Sprinkler Testing

 Q. How many sprinklers must be removed from a system for testing?